anderson-monte/best-game/README.md

 Dependências: Verificar no arquito Gemfile.

-** APP feito para aprendizado, com 3 Models.
+** APP feitod para aprendizado, com 3 Models.

+Feito em 2018
 ---------------------------------------------------------------------

 This APP was made for a discipline of the Computer Science course,